PhD Research Student

 Amory Building, University of Exeter, Rennes Drive, Exeter, EX4 4RJ , UK

 I graduated from Plymouth University with a BA in Education Studies with Outdoor Education.
 Having discovered my interested in ESD I went on to complete an MSc in Learning for Sustainability.
-In my research I worked closely with The Centre for Sustainable Futures to assess the effectiveness of their informal learning programmes in developing key competences of ESD in students.
+In my research, I worked closely with The Centre for Sustainable Futures to assess the effectiveness of their informal learning programmes in developing key competencies of ESD in students.

 Broad research specialisms:

 Education for Sustainable Development, Outdoor Learning, Environmental Education, Experiential Education, Systems Thinking, Nature Connection, Sustainability in Higher Education, Informal and Formal Learning